georgebarwood/RustWeb/README.md

 Timed Jobs
 ==========

-A named SQL function (with no paramaters) can be called at a specified time by creating a record in timed.Job.
+A named SQL function (with no parameters) can be called at a specified time by creating a record in timed.Job.

 This is used by the email system to retry temporary email send errors.